NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/05a-image-analysis.md

     ![](./media/lab5a-e1t3p3(1).png)

     > **Note**: The available models in your subscription may vary.
-Additionally, the ability to deploy models depends on regional availabilty and quota.
+Additionally, the ability to deploy models depends on regional availability and quota.

 1. Select the **FLUX.1-Kontext-pro** model.